McMurdo Station: Medical facility

 Building 142, located next to the central hub (Building 155), houses McMurdo General Hospital.
 The facility, staffed by a small team, primarily handles minor health issues or stabilizes patients for evacuation.
 It also prepares for mass casualty events, such as plane crashes, by training volunteers and employing techniques like a "walking blood bank" to manage large numbers of patients.
 Cold related dangers at the Station include hypothermia, frostbite, snow blindness, sunburn, windburn, tent eye, carbon monoxide poisoning, and trench foot.

 The facility has four beds that can sustain critical care for several days, but advanced surgery is not available, though the exact mix of beds and level of care has varied over time and also seasonally.
 At one point it had three emergency beds and three in-patient beds.
 Usually a doctor is on staff supported by a few residents and/or nurses during the time when the base population can grow to over one thousand people.
 The facility can take X-rays, do EKG monitoring, basic lab work, basic dental work, but has no blood bank; for serious conditions the focus is on doing a medical evacuation.
 The facility also has a decompression chamber, supporting medical care for scuba divers if they get decompression sickness (aka "the bends").

-An example of a medical evacuation occurred in 2024, a patient was flown to New Zealand where they recovered.
+An example of a medical evacuation occurred in 2024, when a patient was flown to New Zealand, where they recovered.
 Medical evacuations in winter are comparatively rare, with other notable exceptions occurring in 2001, 2003, and 2025.
-The winter time evacuations are difficult for a number of reasons such as the 24 hour darkness, weather, and extreme cold, which can be cold enough to freeze jet fuel.
+The winter-time evacuations are difficult for a number of reasons, such as the 24 hour darkness, weather, and extreme cold, which can be cold enough to freeze jet fuel.